Schroders

-Schroders plc is a British multinational asset management company, founded in 1804 based in London, England.
-The company employs over 5,000 people worldwide in 32 locations around Europe, America, Asia, Africa and the Middle East.
+Schroders plc is a British multinational asset management company headquartered in London, England.
+Founded in 1804, it employs over 6,000 people worldwide in 38 locations around Europe, America, Asia, Africa and the Middle East.
 It is traded on the London Stock Exchange and is a constituent of the FTSE 100 Index.

-Schroders bears the name of the Schröder family, a prominent Hanseatic family of Hamburg with branches in other countries.
+Schroders bears the name of the Schröder family, a Hanseatic family of Hamburg with branches in other countries.
 The Schroder family, through trustee companies, individual ownership and charities, control 47.93 per cent of the company's ordinary shares.

 History

 Schroders' history began in 1804 when Johann Heinrich Schröder (John Henry) became a partner in J.F.
 Schröder & Co, the London-based firm of his brother, Johann Friedrich (John Frederick), founded in 1800.
 In 1818 J. Henry Schröder & Co. was established in London.

-During the American Civil War, Schroders "issued £3m bonds in 1863 for the Confederacy."
+During the American Civil War, Schroders "issued £3m bonds in 1863 for the Confederacy".

 Key events in the development of the business include the establishment of J. Henry Schroder Banking Corporation ('Schrobanco') as a commercial bank in New York in 1923.